philipturner/swift-colab/README.md

 > <sup>3</sup>One cell fails because of the ambiguous line `gradient(at: 2, 2, of: pow)`.
 Fix this by replacing each `2` with `Double(2)`.

-> <sup>4</sup>This notebook depends on [tensorflow/swift-models](https://github.com/tensorflow/swift-models), which you will need to change to [s4tf/models](https://github.com/s4tf/models) in the future anyway.
+> <sup>4</sup>This notebook depends on [tensorflow/swift-models](https://github.com/tensorflow/swift-models), which you need to change to [s4tf/models](https://github.com/s4tf/models) anyway.
 The repository is not updated for recent Swift toolchains, and I need to decide how to link the `TensorFlow` Swift module into it.

 ## Testing